 Launching Fall 2022

 While 25% of national public-school students identify as Hispanic, only 2% of the teacher workforce consists of Hispanic males.
-Furthermore, the teacher diversity gap, which can be calculated by subtracting the percentage of teachers of a certain race or ethnicity from the percentage of students of that same race or ethnicity is largest for Latinx students (Shapiro & Partelow, 2018).
-For Texas, Shapiro and Partelow (2018) found that a gap of twenty-nine percentage points exists between Latinx teachers and Latinx students, making the state one of the four with the biggest Latinx teacher–student gaps.
+In Texas, Shapiro and Partelow (2018) found that a gap of twenty-nine percentage points exists between Latinx teachers and Latinx students, making the state one of the four with the biggest Latinx teacher–student gaps.
 Of the approximately 4 million teachers in the United States today, 80% are White, 64% are White females, and 1.7% are Hispanic males.
 Regarding the entire student body, the United States has 1 White female teacher for every 15 students and 1 Latino male teacher for every 534 students (Miller, 2013).

 Research shows that finances are the number one cause cited by Latino males for their decision not to pursue higher education.
-Further, stereotypes that suggest only females teach and low teacher salaries keep Latino men from teaching.
-Currently less than 25% of the teaching force in Texas is male (all races), and most of them teach in high school.
-As a result, Texas faces a drastic shortage of Latino males in the elementary school classroom, where they could be serving as role models and achieving social, educational, and financial stability.
+Stereotypes that suggest only females teach and low teacher salaries also keep Latino men from teaching.
+Less than 25% of the teaching force in Texas is male (all races), and most of them teach in high school.
+Texas faces a drastic shortage of Latino males in school classrooms, where they could be serving as role models and achieving social, educational, and financial stability.